solomonboundy1/School_Python_Project/README.md

 # School_Python_Project
-A database with CRUD functionality that made with python and django
+A database with CRUD functionality that was made with python and django